-Positioning yourself

-- 1) Move upwind from the fire and approach it from that direction. - 2Bend your knees slightly and take a low stance. - 3 Avoid the heat and smoke.
-Do not face the flames directly. - 4Do not aim for the flames themselves.
+Positioning yourself 1 Move upwind from the fire and approach it from

+2 Bend your knees slightly and take a low stance.

+3 Avoid the heat and smoke.
+Do not face the flames directly.

+4Do not aim for the flames themselves.
 Sweep the extinguisher back and forth over the base of the fire.